 2. Determining your Gross Margin:

 Knowing your gross margin will give you an idea of how much money you have to spend on advertising after factoring in the cost of selling your product.
-Use the equation below to calculate your margins for each product or upload your COGs to Flywheel:
+Use the equation below to calculate your margins for each product or upload your COGs to Flywheel and we will automatically calculate this for you.

 3. Setting your MACS: